 A successful content migration is one that balances keeping the good stuff, with letting go of the bad.
 Content that is in good shape, such as your recent blog posts or pages, are likely in the current style or voice, and relevant to your current user-base.
 However, content that is redundant or trivial will have little use, so there is no need to migrate it into a new site.
 If the idea of archiving or deleting content sounds scary, keep a repository of old content outside of the website.
 That way you can access it easily should you need it later.

 When deciding what to keep and what to let go, it is important not to let stakeholders dictate what matters.
 They are often thinking from an organization-first perspective, while a website is designed to serve the needs of the user.
 The easiest way to mitigate potential conflicts when it comes time to let go of content during a migration is to create a content governance plan.
 This helps everyone get on the same page before painful decisions are needed.
+Once you’ve finalized the plan for your new site a top tip from Inflow agency’s SEO manager Alex Juel is to keep URLs the same on the new site as they are on the old one.
+If URLs are changing, make sure 301 redirects are in place.

 Watch for Problems